Hamilton Field (Hamilton AFB): 26th Air Division (ADC/ADTAC)

-With the transfer of the 1st FW, the 84th FIS continued to operate at Hamilton until August 30, 1973 directly under the Aerospace Defense Commands 26th Air Division.
+With the transfer of the 1st FW, the 84th FIS continued to operate at Hamilton until 30 August 1973 directly under the Aerospace Defense Commands 26th Air Division.

-The 84th FIS was reassigned to Castle Air Force Base near Merced, California on September 1, 1973, as part of Hamilton's closedown, transferring its F-106s and effectively ending the air defense role of Hamilton AFB.
+The 84th FIS was reassigned to Castle Air Force Base near Merced, California on 1 September 1973, as part of Hamilton's post-Vietnam drawdown, transferring its F-106s and effectively ending the air defense role of Hamilton AFB.

 At Castle, the 84th FIS continued to fill the Air Defense role throughout the 1970s, eventually retiring its F-106s in 1981.
-The squadron was redesignated the 84th Fighter Interceptor Training Squadron on July 1, 1981, flying T-33s as its primary aircraft for live electronic counter-countermeasures (ECCM) training.
+The squadron was redesignated the 84th Fighter Interceptor Training Squadron on 1 July 1981, flying T-33s as its primary aircraft for live electronic counter-countermeasures (ECCM) training.
 Participated in live flying exercises as targets for various Tactical Air Command ADTAC air divisions and for the F-15s of the 49th TFW at Holloman AFB, New Mexico.
 The 84th FITS also flew target missions for the weapons controller training program.

-The 84th FITS was inactivated on February 27, 1987.
+The 84th FITS was inactivated on 27 February 1987.

 United States Air Force Reserve Units

 349th Military Airlift Wing

-Along with its air defense mission, Hamilton AFB was Headquarters for the 349th Military Airlift Wing, an Air Force Reserve unit which was activated on May 10, 1949, and operated at Hamilton through July 25, 1969 with the exception of a brief period during 1951/52.
+Along with its air defense mission, Hamilton AFB was Headquarters for the 349th Military Airlift Wing, an Air Force Reserve unit which was activated on 10 May 1949, and operated at Hamilton through 25 July 1969 with the exception of a brief period during 1951/52.
 The wing was assigned to Continental Air Command (ConAC), however when activated the wing was allocated to Military Air Transport Service/Military Airlift Command.

 The 349th was bestowed the history and lineage of the World War II 349th Troop Carrier Group, which had been part of the Ninth Air Force IX Troop Carrier Command in Europe.
-Units attached to the 349th MAW (under various designations) were the 349th Troop Carrier Group, Medium (June 27, 1949 – April 2, 1951) and 310th, 311th, 312th and 313th Troop Carrier Squadrons.
+Units attached to the 349th MAW (under various designations) were the 349th Troop Carrier Group, Medium (27 June 1949 – 2 April 1951) and 310th, 311th, 312th and 313th Troop Carrier Squadrons.
 It was known as the "Golden Gate Wing" and flew the Curtiss-Wright C-46 Commando.
 During the Korean War, the reserve personnel of the 349th were called to active duty and used as fillers in other wings that were not up to combat strength.
-Consequently, the 349th TCW was inactivated on April 2, 1951.
+Consequently, the 349th TCW was inactivated on 2 April 1951.

 349th Fighter-Bomber Wing

-With the reconstruction of reserve forces on May 26, 1952, the unit was reorganized as a Tactical Air Command fighter-bomber wing and it was reactivated on June 13 as the 349th Fighter-Bomber Wing.
-Its operational squadrons were the 310th, 312th, 313th, 313th and 8649th squadrons (August 20, 1954 – February 6, 1956).
+With the reconstruction of reserve forces on 26 May 1952, the unit was reorganized as a Tactical Air Command fighter-bomber wing and it was reactivated on 13 June as the 349th Fighter-Bomber Wing.
+Its operational squadrons were the 310th, 312th, 313th, 313th and 8649th squadrons (20 August 1954 – 6 February 1956).
 As a tactical fighter-bomber wing, the 349th flew the North American F-51 Mustang (1952–1954), Lockheed F-80 Shooting Star (1952–1956), and the Republic F-84 Thunderstreak (1956–1957).